 Here are some tried and true methods to quick-dry your cannabis to make them smokeable.
 Some of these methods are better than others, but cannabis users have satisfyingly passed their methods in some way or another.
 Let’s take a look:

 If you don’t want to dry it at all, you can to smoke fresh weed with a vaporizer.
 The vaporizer bypasses the plant matter anyway to burn only the cannabinoids in your plant.
 The downside of vaporizers is that it usually costs a lot for a good one.
 We have put together a solid list of good dry herb vaporizers.

 This is probably the quickest way to get your weed dried, BUT, you are quite possibly activating your THC (decarboxylation) – and storing decarboxylated weed for a long time is not recommended.

 Usually, if you are decarboxylating using heat, such as in an oven, you should use the weed pretty much straight away.
-Once THCA has converted to THC, it starts converting to CBN – so if you decarboxylate your weed then store it for long periods you may find potency has gone down by a lot.
-On top of this, subjecting your cannabis to high temperatures in the oven can cause rapid loss of terpenes, which will make your weed less tasty.
+Once THCA has converted to THC, it starts converting to CBN – so if you decarboxylate your weed then store it for long periods, you may find potency has gone down by a lot.
+On top of this, subjecting your cannabis to high temperatures in the oven can cause a rapid loss of terpenes, which will make your weed less tasty.

 Microwave Steam Method

 This is a bit more “involved”, but it involves placing ¼ of a dry paper towel at the bottom of a Tupperware container, then putting some cut-up, moist bud on top of that sheet.
 Wet two paper towels, cover the top of the container with those, and “half-snap” the lid shut to let steam escape.

 Put your microwave on 40%(ish) power and let the microwave go for a minute, taking your buds out after to let the steam go.
 Check the dryness of the buds and replace the paper towel on the bottom if it gets too wet or if the top towels get dry.